RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ```
 The values of the parameters are stored within square brackets in the format Identifier:Name:Value
 separated by commas.
 The state also stores the identifier of the plugin and information about the
 version of the plugin with which the state was produced as well as some additional info.
+When
+reading a state and it doesn't have a value stored for one of our parameters, then it means that the
+state was stored with a previous version of the plugin which had less parameters.
+Such additional
+parameters for which the state has no values stored will be set to their respective deafult values
+in the state recall.
+The rationale is that default values should be neutral values, i.e. values at
+which the respective parameter does not change to the sound at all (like a gain of 0 dB, a detune of
+0 semitones, a percentage of 100, etc.) .

 ### Consequences